The World Family Map 2019: Mapping Family Change and Child Well-being Outcomes

-STI is pleased to support important research into family trends around the globe.
+STI continues to support important research into family trends around the globe.

-W. Bradford Wilcox and Laurie DeRose.
-World Family Map 2017: Mapping Family Change and Child Well-being Outcomes, Social Trends Institute, 2017, 62 pp.
+W. Bradford Wilcox, Laurie DeRose and Jason S. Carroll.
+World Family Map 2019: Mapping Family Change and Child Well-being Outcomes, Institute for Family Studies, 2019, 97 pp.

 - Family Socioeconomics: The economic conditions people experience in childhood can have great influence on their development.
 The indicators in this section include poverty, undernourishment, parental education and employment, and public benefits for families.
 Graphs exhibit data on absolute poverty; relative poverty; undernourishment; parental education; parental employment; and public spending on family benefits.